jacksonrakena/rowi/README.md

 - Custom pre-execution checks with `ArgumentContract`/`CommandContract`
 - Automatic type and argument parsing
   - User can add their own custom type parsers
-- Customisable per-guild, per-channel, per-user, or global prefixes with `PrefixStrategy`
 - (Experimental) Support for slash-commands/interactions

 ## A quick example